 ***It will stick a bit to the paper.

 LATE NOTE: A friend of mine made this recipe using buttered grease-proof paper.
 Don’t!
-She ended up picking bits of paper from the cooked condensed milk.
+She ended up picking up bits of paper from the cooked condensed milk.
 So, even if you don’t have a non-stick tray, just grease your tin really well and you’ll be fine.